metre per second squared

 Acceleration is the rate of change of velocity of an object with respect to time.
 An object’s acceleration is the net result of all forces acting on the object.
 Newton’s Second Law states that force is proportional to mass multiplied by acceleration.

-One newton equals one kilogram metre per second squared.
+One newton is equal to one kilogram metre per second squared.
 Therefore, the unit metre per second squared is equivalent to newton per kilogram, N kg−1, or N/kg.

 The Earth’s gravitational field at sea level is approximately 9.8 m s−2, or 9.8 N/kg.